fbpx

 • Receive, understand, and take positive appropriate action based on information/instructions presented verbally and/or in writing

-Do I have to have a picture on my card?
+Do I have to have a photo on my Flagger card?

-No. The cards are designed to be valid with a Government issued photo ID (such as a state ID card or driver’s license).
+No, you do not need to have a photo on your card.
+Washington and Idaho Flagger cards are designed to be valid with a government-issued photo ID (such as a state ID card or Driver License).

-What is the minimum age to qualify as a flagger?
+What is the minimum age for Flaggers?

-Can I use my card in other states?
+Can I use my Washington, Oregon, or Idaho Flagger card in other states?

-Washington and Idaho State Flagger cards are accepted in the states of Idaho, Oregon, Montana and Washington for Department of Transportation projects.
+Washington, Oregon, and Idaho State Flagger cards are accepted in the states of Washington, Oregon, Idaho, and Montana for Department of Transportation projects.

 Flagger articles in our safety library